 How do I get from the footbridge to Blackburn Cabins?
 We won’t leave you (and your cooler) stranded.
 We you arrive, we will arrange to pick you and your things up from the footbridge and bring you back to the cabins to get checked in.
 We will also arrange and give you a ride back to the footbridge when head out and on to your next adventure!

 What does your kitchenette include?
 An old miner would have been in the lap of luxury with a kitchen like this!
 Our kitchenette includes a sink, drinking water filtration system, single burner cooktop, dishes, glasses, and silverware.
 Outside we have a shared gas grill with plenty of pots and pans.
 We’ve even got coolers that you are welcome to borrow!

 Tell me more about your bathroom facilities!
 Our outhouses are truly Alaskan Outhouses!
 They are open and airy, yet private.
 With a good view of the nature to boot!
-And most importantly, our 2-stall shower house has unlimited hot water, a real luxury in this neck of the woods!
+And most importantly, our multiple 2-stall shower houses have unlimited hot water, a real luxury in this neck of the woods!